azendtech-supunr/LoanDataCreator/LoanDataCreator/RESTRUCTURED_CONSISTENCY.md

     // ... existing fields ...
-    string Rescheduled,          // Rescheduled status (consistent across all periods) string Restructured,         // NEW: Restructured status (consistent across all periods) int NoOfTimesRestructured,   // NEW: Number of times restructured (consistent across all periods) string StartPeriod);
+    string Rescheduled,          // Rescheduled status (consistent across all periods) string Restructured,         // NEW: Restructured status (consistent across all periods) int NoOfTimesRestructured,   // NEW: Number of times restructured (consistent across all periods, based on Rescheduled) string StartPeriod);
 ```